 Tal-Ya launched its new product at the Agritech exhibition in Tel Aviv.
 Tamir says he is now selling his product to Israeli farmers, and looking forward to international buyers from America.

-More innovative low-tech water technologies from the Middle East:
+More innovative low-tech water technologies:

 Watercones in Yemen to Evaporate Seawater to Drinking Water